|

 physiognomic levels of a nose it is possible to speak about qualities of

-prevailing atoms from which individuality is formed that is shown in the table
+prevailing atoms of which individuality is formed, that is shown in the table

 (look on the following page).